FREQUENTLY ASKED QUESTIONS

 Q: How many students are in each class?

-A: Classes are capped at 16 students.
-The kids and pre-teen program classes have a program aide in addition to their instructor.
+A: All classes are capped at 16 students.
+The Kids and Pre-Teen classes each have a program aide in addition to their instructor.

 Q: My child has never acted before.
 Do they need to have professional experience to join the program?